kvarak/dnd/docs/_Classes/warlock.md

 | 10 | You tend to grin widely when watching the suffering of others.

 ### Majesty of the Cloud Ruler
-At 1st level, you gain the ability to manifest a fraction of the awe-inspiring glory of the Storm Lord.
-As an ***action***, choose any number of creatures in a 15-foot radius of you.
+Gain the ability to manifest a fraction of the awe-inspiring glory of the Storm Lord.
+As an ***action***, choose any number of creatures in a 15 ft radius of you.
 The targets must make a Charisma saving throw against your warlock spell save DC.
 If they fail, they fall prone and remain prone on their next turn unless they use all of their movement to stand.

 Once you use this feature, you can't use it again until you finish a short rest.

 ### Breath of the Gale
-At 6th level, you passively manifest a small tempest around yourself.
+You passively manifest a small tempest around yourself.
 You gain advantage on saving throws against dangerous gases, clouds, forceful winds, and other similar effects.
 Your vision is not obscured by fog, mist, smoke, rain, clouds, or other airborne particles.

 Additionally, whenever you take the Dash action, nonmagical ranged attacks that target you are made with disadvantage until the start of your next turn.

 ### Rider of Lightning
-Starting at 10th level, when you deal lightning or thunder damage using a spell of 1st level or higher, you can use your ***bonus action*** to teleport to an unoccupied space adjacent to a target of the spell or to an unoccupied space within the spell’s area of effect.
+When you deal lightning or thunder damage using a spell of 1st level or higher, you can use your ***bonus action*** to teleport to an unoccupied space adjacent to a target of the spell or to an unoccupied space within the spell’s area of effect.

 ### Slayer of the King
-At 14th level, you discover the unspoken secrets of the heroes who sought the downfall of the Storm Lord.
-As an ***action***, you cleave the air with a blade of purest wind in a line 300 feet long, 300 feet high, and 5 feet wide.
+You discover the unspoken secrets of the heroes who sought the downfall of the Storm Lord.
+As an ***action***, you cleave the air with a blade of purest wind in a line 300 ft long, 300 ft high and 5 ft wide.

 Each creature in the line must make a Dexterity saving throw against your warlock spell save DC.
 A creature takes force damage equal to three times your warlock level on a failed save or half as much damage on a successful one.
 Unattended objects automatically fail this saving throw.